dylan-lang/opendylan/documentation/library-reference/source/lid.rst

 footprint, and slows down load time.
 In such circumstances, you may want to give one or more libraries an explicit base address using this keyword.

+.. note:: This keyword is only used on Windows and is ignored on other platforms.

 Linker-Options:
 ^^^^^^^^^^^^^^^